 To start, why?

-The Autónoma de Occidente University has just made a change in its educational model by applying e-learning methodologies to teach complete virtual courses, and b-learning that involves a part of work in the classroom and another at a distance.
+The Autónoma de Occidente University has just changed its educational model by applying e-learning methodologies to teach complete virtual courses and b-learning that involves a part of work in the classroom and another at a distance.

-We seek to de-link the name of the tool by creating a brand that identifies the new platform so that in the future if necessary the software can be change, but the same educational concept is maintain, in this way SIGA – Learning Management System was born.
+We seek to de-link the tool’s name by creating a brand that identifies the new platform so that the software can be changed in the future, if necessary, but the same educational concept is maintained; in this way, SIGA – Learning Management System was born.

-We did not want SIGA to look like a traditional Moodle platform, so we started a process of personalization of its interface, user experience, and mobile application.
-We look for the platform to be institutional, light and clean.
+We did not want SIGA to look like a traditional Moodle platform, so we started personalizing its interface, user experience, and mobile application.
+We look for the platform to be institutional, light, and clean.